sithu-aung/sithu-aung.github.io/Best-Practices.md

+# Best Practices

 # SOLID Principles

   - Introduced by Robert Martin ( Uncle Bob in 2000 )

  ### Single Responsibility

+  - “There should never be more than one reason for a class to change”.
+Each class should have only one central responsibility.

   - Class ( including method in a class ) should only do one thing.